Country: Definition

 Melissa Lucashenko, an Aboriginal Australian writer, expressed the difficulty of defining "Country" in a 2005 essay, "Unsettlement":

 Statehood

-When referring to a specific polity, the term "country" may refer to a sovereign state, state with limited recognition, constituent country, or dependent territory.
+When referring to a specific polity, the term "country" can refer to a sovereign state, state with limited recognition, constituent country and dependent territory.
 A sovereign state is a political entity that has supreme legitimate authority over a part of the world.
 There is no universal agreement on the number of "countries" in the world since several states have disputed sovereignty status, and a number of non-sovereign entities are commonly called countries.

-No definition is binding on all the members of the community of nations on the criteria for statehood.
-State practice relating to the recognition of a country typically falls somewhere between the declaratory and constitutive approaches.
+Some countries, such as Taiwan, Sahrawi Republic and Kosovo, have limited recognition or actively disputed sovereignty from sovereign states.
+Breakaway states, such as Transnistria have no recognition.

+Other sovereign states are unions of separate polities, each of which may also be considered a country in its own right, called constituent countries.
+The Danish Realm consists of Denmark proper, the Faroe Islands and Greenland.
+The Kingdom of the Netherlands consists of the Netherlands proper, Aruba, Curaçao and Sint Maarten.
+The United Kingdom consists of England, Scotland, Wales and Northern Ireland.